 Sony PlayStation VR

-OK this one isn't even official but it's making headlines.
-According to a leaked line in a PS4 software update, the Sony PlayStation VR shouldn't be used by kids under 12.
+Sony says the PlayStation VR - for the PS4 - shouldn't be used by kids under 12.
 Considering that this is an accessory for a popular console, we'd wager that will anger some 11-year-olds but hey, that still leaves millions of teens who can happily play with PS VR.

 "Before using, read the Health and Safety warnings in the VR headset instruction manual.
 Carefully follow all instructions for setup and use.
 The VR headset is not for use by children under age 12.
 Take steps to prevent pets, children, or other obstacles entering the area during use."